 The role of members

-Being a member is a voluntary role and there is no financial benefit or cost.
-However there will be satisfaction in being able to help local health services.
+Being a member is a flexible voluntary role, where you can commit as much or as little time as you like.
+There is no financial benefit or cost.
+However, there will be satisfaction in being able to help shape local health services.

 We hope to recruit as many members of the public as possible.
 For further details contact the Corporate Governance Team on 0151 706 4648/3174 or email FoundationTrust.Office@rlbuht.nhs.uk